yanghg-basefx/py_auto_cache/README.md

-AutoRedis
+AutoCache
 ==================================================

 Overview
 --------------------------------------------------

-This is a package that implements an easy-to-use framework for using redis based caches.
+This is a package that implements an easy-to-use framework for using redis, file, disk based caches even a distribute cache dispatcher.

-It provides some classes and function that make it very easy to decorate your functions in boilerplate code that handles caching of function calls in a redis cache within a namespace.
+It provides some classes and function that make it very easy to decorate your functions in boilerplate code that handles caching of function calls in a cache within a namespace.

 Dependence